Ibalong Epic: Summary

-he glorious Ibálong of long ago.
+The glorious Ibálong of long ago.

 Forthwith Kadunung described the ancient land and spoke of its first hero, Baltog, a white Aryan, who had come from Boltavara (Bharata-varsha or India).
 He planted a taro (linsa) patch in Tondol (now in Kamalig) which, one night, was foraged by Tandayag na Upon, a giant wild boar.
 The furious Baltog chased Tandayag na Upon, killed it with his bare hands, and hung its enormous jawbones on a talisay tree in front of his house in Tondol.
 For this marvelous feat, he was acknowledged as chief of the local hunters.
 The clans of Panicuason and Asog came over to marvel at the monstrous wild boar in Ibálong.

 Next to come was Handyong.
 With his followers, he fought the monsters of the land.
 But Oryol, a wily serpent who appeared as a beautiful maiden with a seductive voice, was one whom Handyong could not destroy.
 Meanwhile, Oryol admired Handyong's bravery and gallantry.
 Because of this, Oryol helped Handyong clear the region of ferocious beasts until peace came to the whole of the land.

 With Ibálong rid of wild creatures, Handyong turned to making wise laws and planting the land to linsa and rice.
-A period of the invention followed: boat, farming tools, weaving looms, claywares, kitchen utensils, tree houses, and even a syllabary.
+A period of invention followed: boats, farming tools, weaving looms, claywares, kitchen utensils, tree houses, and even a syllabary.
 Together, the people built a society with culture.
 It was a golden period in Ibálong when even slaves were respected under the laws of Handyong.

 Then came a great flood, freed by Unos, that changed the features of the land.
 Three volcanoes, named Hantik, Kulasi, and Isarog erupted simultaneously.
 Inundations caused lands to sink, from which Lake Buhi came about, or rise, as in the strip of seacoast in Pasacao, Camarines Sur, and wiped out many settlements, especially the Dagatnong settlement in the Kalabangan Gulf.
 The Malbogong Islet formed in the Bicol River while the Inarihan River altered its course.
 A lofty mountain sank at Bato, forming a lake.

 Despite the calamities, Ibálong grew powerful under the elder Handyong, whose constant companion and good friend, by then, was the young Bantong.

 Although given a thousand men to destroy the half man and half beast Rabot, who could change its enemies into rocks, Bantong slew it single-handedly – to the loud cheers of his thousand warriors that reverberated throughout the forests and mangrove swamps.
 Brought to Ligmanan, the corpse of Rabot was horrible to behold that the great Handyong himself was shocked at the sight.

 At this point, the Ibálong epic-fragment ends abruptly, and Kadunung promises to continue the story some other time.